-The USCIS website discusses in detail the requirements and step-by-step process of applying for an F1 visa.
+The USCIS website discusses in detail for the F1 visa requirements and step-by-step process of applying for it.
 To sustain your F1 visa, you must maintain the minimum course load for full-time student status.
 You will also be expected to complete your studies within the expiration date on your I-20 form.

 Note: M1 visa is also considered a "student visa."
 However, M1 visas have more limitations than F1 visas in terms of eligibility.